 - Empty milk carton

-1. Cut out the biggest circle your peice of poster board will allow.
+Cut out the largest circle your peice of poster board will allow.
 To do this I tied a string to a pencil and drew a large circle on one peice of poster board.
+Then, use scissors to cut out the circle.
+Repeat to make a second large black circle.

-3. Once you have 2 large circles cut out of poster-board, use scissors to make a scallop edge around both black circles.
+Once you have 2 large circles cut out of poster-board, use scissors to make a scallop edge around both black circles.
+This does not have to be perfect.

-4. My big dilemma was should I use a silver paint pen or a black one?
+My big dilemma was should I use a silver paint pen or a black one?
 I finally decided on black since that mimics a real Oreo best, but a silver one would 100% show up better in pictures.
 I free handed the Oreo markings.
 By no means are they perfect, and my Oreo’s are not identical.
 Don’t stress, you can do this!
 I started with the outside ovals.
 I did one oval per scallop, and worked my way to the center of the Oreo.
+If I make Oreo costumes again, I would use a silver paint pen or chalk!

-5. The Oreo markings are the most time intensive part, so pat yourself on the back now that you’re done with that!
-I used a cardboard box from the garage and cut a circle slightly smaller than my Oreo.
-The goal is to have the black poster board be slightly bigger so that you don’t see the cardboard.
-I use an XACTO knife to cut the smaller cardboard circle out.
-Then use the XACTO knife to cut 2 holes about 7 inches apart in the top of the cardboard circle.
-This is how you will attach the string and wear your glorious Oreo around your neck.
+The Oreo markings are the most time intensive part, so pat yourself on the back now that you’re done with that!
+I used a cardboard box from the garage and cut a circle slightly smaller than the Oreo.
+You could potentially skip this step, but the cardboard backing makes the poster board Oreo much more sturdy.
+I used an XACTO knife to cut the smaller cardboard circle out.

 How to make milk jug headbands